joelgriffith/navalia/README.md

 `npm install --save navalia`

 Automate and scale browser workflows with a sane API.
-Navalia exports a handy `Navalia` module that acts as browser-load balancer, as well as a `Chrome` module that you can consume for scripting or CI purposes.
+Navalia exports a handy `Navalia` module that acts as browser-load balancer, as well as a `Chrome` module that you can use for an easier scripting experience.

+**BETA WARNING** This project is still early in it's lifespan so breaking changes _will_ happen until we land on a minor release.

 ## Features